Karol Polakiewicz

-Karol Polakiewicz (March 4, 1893, Dublany, Galicia - September 4, 1962, São Paulo, Brazil) was a Polish lawyer and politician of various parties including PSL - Piast, the Peasant Party, BBWR and OZN, a captain in the Polish Army and a freemason.
+Karol Polakiewicz (4 March 1893 – 4 September 1962) was a Polish lawyer and politician of various parties including PSL – Piast, the Peasant Party, BBWR and OZN, a captain in the Polish Army and a freemason.

 Early life

+Polakiewicz was born on 4 March 1893 in Dublany, Galicia.
 His father Vladimir was a railroad official.
-He attended secondary schools in Krakow and Lviv.
+He attended secondary schools in Kraków and Lviv.
 He graduated from the University of Lviv (though according to some sources it was actually Jagiellonian University).
 In 1916, he defended his doctorate there.

 Military career

-After the outbreak of the First World War, on August 20, 1914, he would join the Polish Legions.
+After the outbreak of World War I, on 20 August 1914, he would join the Polish Legions.
 He would serve in the 3rd Brigade, 3rd and 4th infantry regiments.
 He would take part in the Carpathian campaign and the Battle of Mołotków and during this time he would graduate from cadet school.
 He would be seriously wounded on 31 August 1915 in the Battle of Jastków.
 Later he would be promoted to the rank of ensign and then he would be promoted again to second lieutenant and he would take part in the Volhynian campaign.
 He was wounded again at the Battle of Rudka Miryńska in 1916.
 During the Oath Crisis of 1917 he would spend 4 days in jail.
 He would also later be active in the Polish Military Organisation.

-Upon the war's end, he would join the newly formed Polish army as a lieutenant and then as a captain commanding the 6th Company of the 4th Infantry Regiment in Krakow.
+Upon the war's end, he would join the newly formed Polish army as a lieutenant and then as a captain commanding the 6th Company of the 4th Infantry Regiment in Kraków.
 Later he would be appointed the head of the DOK office, a political clerk.
 From June 1919, he served in the Second Department of Polish General Staff as head of the plebiscite section, chief of staff of the peace mission in Riga and deputy head of the political department.
-He ended his service on January 1, 1921, at his request, with the rank of major.
+He ended his service on 1 January 1921, at his request, with the rank of major.
 Then he left for the United Kingdom to go to the University of Oxford, where he would study political economics for a year and a half.